-The purchases module within Brightpearl is where you manage purchase orders, receive goods in and can make payments to your suppliers.
+In Brightpearl, the purchases module is where you manage purchase orders, receive goods in and can make payments to your vendors.

 Purchase requisitions and orders can be generated in several ways:

 - Manual entry